evently-cloud/site/src/home.md

 Event sourcing has been used for hundreds of years in accounting, where events are called “account entries” and the log is called a “ledger”.
 Individual entries record credits or debits to an account, and the current value, or state, of the account.
 One calculates the current account value by summing up these credits and debits.
 :::

+Event sourcing has never been easier!
+Evently brings simplicity and ease-of-use to event-sourced applications with refreshing new concepts and features.
+When Evently becomes available, we can let you know.
+Submit this form and get ready to hydrate!